 - 2.9 Following this two week extension a Working Group report was presented to the CUSC Panel on 5th December 2008.
 It was noted that within this report one option, that of a "Capacity-Duration" auction model had been initially drawn up, but due to the available timescales not fully developed.
 In order that this model be more fully investigated and noting the Authority's desire to be able to consider the fullest range of options available to it for CAP166 the CUSC Panel granted the Working Group a further 8 weeks in which to consider the Capacity-Duration auction model. - 2.10 Furthermore, the Authority's approval of CAP 160 during the assessment period alters the way in which the Working Group considers Alternatives raised in the consultation process. - 2.11 Working Group 2 considered the issues raised by CAP166 and considered whether the amendment proposal, and some suggestions for potential Working Group Alternatives, better facilitated the Applicable CUSC Objectives as compared with the current version of the CUSC.
 Working Group 2 met 30 times during the assessment period for CAP166 and attendance is recorded for voting purposes in Annex 6.
 Each Working Group meeting was attended by CUSC Party-nominated members or their alternates, and invited experts.
-Working Group 2 also drew on discussion in Working Group 3 mainly regarding the definition of local works. - 2.12 Section 3 of this Consultation Document describes the original proposed amendment.
+Working Group 2 also drew on discussion in Working Group 3 mainly regarding the definition of local works. - 2.12 Section 3 of this Amendment Report describes the original proposed amendment.
 Section 4 summarises the Working Group discussions and section 5 presents three Alternative Amendments developed by the Working Group.
 Section 6 considers the original amendment proposal together with the Working Group Alternative Amendments against the applicable CUSC objectives. - 2.13 The CAP166 Working Group Report was submitted for the second time to the CUSC Amendments Panel meeting on 30 January 2009.
-Following evaluation and consultation by the Working Group, the Amendments Panel determined that CAP166 was appropriate to proceed to wider industry consultation by National Grid. - 2.14 Representations received in response to this Consultation Document will be included in National Grid's Amendment Report that will be sent to the Authority for their decision. - 2.15 This Consultation Document has been prepared in accordance with the terms of the CUSC.
-An electronic copy can be found on the National Grid Website, www.nationalgrid.com/uk/Electricity/Codes/, along with the Working Group Report and the Amendment Proposal form.
-This document invites views upon CAP166.
-The closing date for such responses is 23rd February 2009 This Report summarises the deliberations of the Working Group, describes the Original CAP166 Amendment Proposal as well as the Working Group Alternatives and details the responses to the Working Group Consultation.
+Following evaluation and consultation by the Working Group, the Amendments Panel determined that CAP166 was appropriate to proceed to wider industry consultation by National Grid. - 2.14 Following the completion of the consultation referred to in 2.13 above, this document outlines the nature of the CUSC changes that are proposed.
+It incorporates National Grid's recommendations to the Authority concerning the Amendment.
+Copies of all representations received in response to the consultation have been also been included and a 'summary' of the representations received is also provided.
+Copies of each of the responses to the consultation are included in Volume 2 of this document. - 2.15 This Amendment Report has been prepared in accordance with the terms of the CUSC.
+An electronic copy can be found on the National Grid Website, www.nationalgrid.com/uk/Electricity/Codes/.